BNN-UPC/ignnition/docs/quick_tutorial.md

   - type: min
 ```

 Again, note that more complex aggregation functions can be defined using the framework.
-Find in the section [cheat sheet](./cheat_sheet.md) a more detailed guide on this.

 Once we have defined the aggregation function, it is time to define how the hidden state of each node are updated.
 Usually the Update function takes as input the hidden state of the node and the output of the aggregation function.
 In this case, we are going to define as update function a Recurrent Neural Network that takes as initial state the current hidden state of the node and updates it using the output of the aggregation function.
 As we did in the previous section, we first need to define how the update function is defined using: